 Michelle worked as a recording artist with Nile Rodgers, Bowie/Madonna's producer.
 She is also a member of Equity and Screen Actor's Guild-A.F.T.R.A. and has worked on over 150 Films, Theatre, & TV projects since 1989.

-Currently, she performs with her trio (Evgeny Sivtsov, Piano and various rhythm section players) at a speakeasy spot on the lower east side most Saturdays.
-(REDROOMNYC.com) Her sound is one of a kind...check out her CDs on itunes: "More Than You Know" - Michelle Zangara (2010) & "Songs of Blue" - Michelle Zangara (2013).
+Currently, she performs with her trio (Evgeny Sivtsov, Piano and various rhythm section players including Corin Stiggall, Tyler Mitchell, Rie Yamaguchi, Ai Murakami and Bernard Linnette.
+She is at West End most Saturdays from 10pm to 1am in the theatre district(49 street & 8th Ave.)
+Her sound is one of a kind...check out her CDs on itunes: "More Than You Know" - Michelle Zangara (2010) & "Songs of Blue" - Michelle Zangara (2013).
 See video (u tube) : tin tan and the malagon sisters of Michelle Zangara's Mom, Haydee Malagon, who was a famous entertainer and to view a music video she appeared in with Ronald Isley from 1989, song: "you'll never walk alone" from Isley's Spend the Night Album.
 (This video has been removed from Internet due to infringement issues).